How GEMA distributes your money

-Thousands of music creatives and music publishers in Germany are a part of GEMA.
+Thousands of music creators, lyricists and music publishers in Germany are a part of GEMA.

 As a large creative community, we perceive the rights of our members and ensure that they get paid royalties (income).
-Simple principle: The more a work is used, the more royalties the artists involved (rightsholders) receive.
+How much our members is paid depends on how often, in what way and where their works are used.

-Did you know?
-Music, as it’s well known, knows no boundaries.
-That’s why we also pay out income to creatives abroad.
 So that this also applies vice versa, we have concluded representation agreements with collective management organisations for copyright abroad.
-Of course, GEMA members benefit from this, for example, when their works are used abroad.
+Of course, GEMA members benefit from this, too, when their works are used abroad.